History of Paraguay: Colonial decline

-The Comuneros revolt was symptomatic of the province's decline.
-Since the re-founding of Buenos Aires in 1580, the steady deterioration in the importance of Asunción contributed to growing political instability within the province.
-In 1617, the Governorate of the Río de la Plata was divided into two smaller provinces: Governorate of Paraguay, with Asunción as its capital, and Río de la Plata, with headquarters in Buenos Aires.
-With this decision, Asunción lost control of the Río de la Plata estuary and became dependent on Buenos Aires for maritime shipping.
-In 1776, the crown created the Viceroyalty of Río de la Plata; Paraguay, which had been subordinate to Lima, now became a provincial outpost of Buenos Aires.
+After Buenos Aires was refounded in 1580, Asunción gradually deteriorated in importance.
+In 1617, when the Governorate of the Río de la Plata was divided, Asunción lost control of the Río de la Plata estuary and became dependent on Buenos Aires for maritime shipping.
+In 1776, the crown created the Viceroyalty of Río de la Plata; Paraguay, which had been subordinate to Lima in modern Peru, now became a provincial outpost of Buenos Aires.
 Located at the periphery of the empire, Paraguay served as a buffer state.
-The Portuguese blocked Paraguayan territorial expansion in the north, native tribes blocked it – until their expulsion – in the south, and the Jesuits blocked it in the east.
+The Portuguese blocked Paraguayan territorial expansion in the north, native tribes blocked it – until their expulsion – in the south, and the Jesuits blocked it in the east; finally, there was the inhospitable Chaco to the west.